Baháʼí Faith in the United States: Criticism

 Juan Cole was an American Baháʼí professor of history who resigned from the religion in 1996 after conflicts with the Baháʼís.
 Cole went on to critically attack the Baháʼí Faith in several books and articles written from 1998-2000, describing a prominent Baháʼí as "inquisitor" and "bigot", and describing Baháʼí institutions as socially isolating, dictatorial, and controlling, and with financial irregularities.
 Soon after his resignation, Cole created an email list and website called H-Bahai, which became a repository of both primary source material and critical analysis on the religion.

-Notable American Baháʼís
+American Baháʼís

 Outside the religion in general society prominent Baháʼís have been social and civic leaders Alain LeRoy Locke, Patricia Locke, Dorothy Wright Nelson and Layli Miller-Muro, entertainers Seals and Crofts, Dizzy Gillespie, Rainn Wilson, Andy Grammer and among academics Suheil Bushrui, and Dwight W. Allen.
-See List of Baháʼís for many other Baháʼís that have Wikipedia articles about them, and more generally :Category:American Bahá'ís.
+See List of Baháʼís for many other Baháʼís that have Wikipedia articles about them, and more generally :Category:American Baháʼís.
 Such prominence does not connote authority or priority within the religion but simply a degree of public recognition.
 William Sears was a sports commentator and television personality, and Louis Gregory was an African-American lawyer, and both become prominent inside the religion as Hands of the Cause.
 Locke and Nelson were elected to the National Spiritual Assembly.